 Our first bolded text is the RTSP source we shared earlier, you will substitute this with your RTSP URL.
 If your URL contains special characters, encapsulate the entire URL in quotation marks "URL".
 The second bolded text is the local address for the content, in this case, we are using localhost at port 8080, so as not to conflict with the device configuration page hosted at port 80 on the device.
 The 8080 port specification will be significant later when configuring our screen.
 You may add additional streams by duplicating the command, adding new RTSP URLs, and utilizing another port, as long as they run before starting Chromium.

-The following VLC documents will list the other function of this command in more detail:
+The following VLC documents will list the other functions of this command in more detail:

 https://wiki.videolan.org/Documentation:Streaming_HowTo/Command_Line_Examples/